 “Haga” is taken from the original HOME artist film commission, The Earth Asleep, addressing the 2011 Japan tsunami and global trauma.

-Rescheduled world premiere of live performance and film debut to follow later in year.
+Rescheduled world premiere of live performance and film will be taking place 4 – 5 December 2020.
 Soundtrack album to follow on PRAH recordings.